Esharma111/Creating-Cohort-of-Songs/README.md

 📌 Project Overview

 This project focuses on analyzing a Spotify dataset to create cohorts of songs based on their features using clustering techniques.
-The goal is to group similar songs together and recommend top albums based on song popularity.
+The goal is to group similar songs together.

 🔍 Key Steps Performed